 Many have been curious about how to store pulled pork properly.
 You can freeze pulled pork easily – follow our how-to freeze pulled pork steps below.

 You can also freeze it if you’re using pork butt or pork shoulder to make pulled pork.
-This article gives you tips on how to freeze it, giving the best out of it during your parties or gatherings.
+This article gives you tips on how to freeze it.

 How to Freeze Pulled Pork